Best & Worst Chevrolet Corvette Years

 The 2005 Chevy Corvette

-The sixth-gen Corvette (C6) rolled out in 2005, flexing new muscles with the LS2 and later LS3 engines.
-It got a sleek makeover too, blending modern lines with classic Corvette DNA.
+The sixth-gen Corvette (C6) rolled out in 2005, flexing fresh muscles with the LS2 and later LS3 engines.
+It got a sleek redesign too, blending contemporary lines with classic Corvette DNA.

 Looking to buy a C6?
-Here’s your cheat sheet for the best and worst years.
+Here’s your brief guide for the finest and worst years.

 The Best Years: 2010, 2011, 2012, 2013